katzenpost/docs/drafts/mix_plugin_subscription.rst

 In the previous Katzenpost plugin system, server plugins communicated with the mixnet server using HTTP over unix domain sockets.
-This approach was chosen to simplify implementation, but it is no longer appropriate in the sublish subscribe model as it would require polling.
+This approach was chosen to simplify implementation, but it is no longer appropriate in the publish subscribe model as it would require polling.

 The new wire protocol between plugins and the mix server shall make